 I’m not saying being homeless is easy for them, but they are making a lifestyle choice that perhaps many of us would not make.
 And of course, it’s not a choice for many others.

 A lot of homeless people don’t want to be where they are just like I didn’t want to wake up at 5 AM every morning to stand in line at the soup kitchen.

 There are all kinds of homeless people.
 Some are mentally ill, some just want to be detached from society and rules, and others have their own story and certainly don’t want to be in that predicament.

 But can’t you say that about many segments of society?
 I’ve met middle class people who hate their jobs, hate where they live and want a new relationship.

-Then I’ve met poor people who are happy as can be living in a shack.
+Then I’ve met poor people who are happy as can be living in a shack, alone in the woods.

-There is no standard that defines happiness for everyone, there is only your personal definition of what happiness is to you.
+There is no standard that defines happiness for everyone, there is only your personal definition of what happiness means to you.